2020-2021 state budget bill (part 2).

 - More funding for UNH and the community college system, which will allow the schools to freeze tuition prices.

 The Senate budget also kept some key elements of the House version, including a mandatory paid family and medical leave plan and eliminating planned cuts to business taxes.
-The Senate budget increases funding for schools, restoring stablization grants to their original levels and providing extra aid to towns with low property values.
-However, that $95 million is less than the $160 million the House planned to spend, which would have been paid for with a new tax on capital gains.
+The Senate budget increased funding for schools, restored stablization grants to their original levels and provided extra aid to towns with low property values.
+However, that $95 million was less than the $160 million the House planned to spend, which would have been paid for with a new tax on capital gains.

 The House and Senate compromise budget

-The Legislature has passed a compromise budget, largely based on the Senate version, but with a few important changes:
+In June, the Legislature passed a compromise budget, largely based on the Senate version, but with a few important changes:

 - Dropping a mandatory paid family and medical leave program, which Sununu promised would trigger a veto.